Donors Capital Fund

 Brulle’s study found that DCF and DT’s contributions to the funding of the “climate change counter movement” had risen dramatically from 3.3 per cent in 2003 to 23.7 per cent in 2010.

-Donors Capital Fund is a vehicle for rich conservative philanthropists and their organisations to distribute money to projects that match their ideology of low government regulation and “free markets.”
+Donors Capital Fund is a vehicle for rich conservative philanthropists and their organizations to distribute money to projects that match their ideology of low government regulation and “free markets.”

 Between 2005 and 2012, DCF declared $349 million of income from donations into its funds.
-Yet data from Conservative Transparency, which tracks money flows between conservative groups, suggests that over the same time period only $2.75 million of the $349 million came from other non-profit groups and foundations that have to declare their funding.
+Yet data from Conservative Transparency, which tracks money flows between conservative groups, suggests that over the same time period only $2.75 million of the $349 million came from other non-profit groups and foundations that have to declare their funding.9“Donors Capital Fund,” Conservative Transparency.
+Archived July 23, 2015.

 Some $2.725 million of that came from the Knowledge and Progress Fund, staffed by members of the Koch family and a Koch company director.